 The social costs are dramatic.
 Without a fatherhood figure, consider the following statistics from the following reliable sources:

 63% of youth suicides are from fatherless homes (US Dept. Of Health/Census) – 5 times the average.

 90% of all homeless and runaway children are from fatherless homes – 32 times the average.

 85% of all children who show behavior disorders come from fatherless homes – 20 times the average.
 (Center for Disease Control)

 80% of rapists with anger problems come from fatherless homes --14 times the average.
 (Justice & Behavior, Vol 14, p.
 403-26)

 71% of all high school dropouts come from fatherless homes – 9 times the average.
 (National Principals Association Report)

 Research on this matter is clear and conclusive.
 Fathers matter and impact childhood development.
-Bring the discussion to the table on a national, state and local level will change the social safety net for our children.
+Bringing the discussion to the table on national, state and local levels will change the social safety net for our children.